Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 #### Prerequisites

-- You are logged in to the main account
+- You are logged in to the main account.
 - You are granted to delete users.

 #### Procedure